andrewlstewart/StereoNet_PyTorch/README.md

 * Downsampling feature network with `k_downsampling_layers`
 * Cost volume filtering
-    * When training, a left *and* right cost volume is computed and backprop'd through using the left and right disparity maps.
+    * When training, a left *and* right cost volume is computed with the loss arising from the mean of the losses of left and right disparity delta to ground truth.
 * Hierarchical refinement with cascading `k_refinement_layers`
 * Robust loss function [A General and Adaptive Robust Loss Function, Barron (2019)](https://arxiv.org/abs/1701.03077)